td-org-uit-no/assignment-template-typst/main.typ

 *@sec:design* is a high-level description of your solution to the assignment.

-*@sec:implementation* goes into a detailed explanation of your implementation that you described in Section *@sec:design.
+*@sec:implementation* goes into a detailed explanation of your implementation that you described in Section *@sec:design*.

 *@sec:experiments_and_results* discusses the methodology for your experiments and includes results from your experiments.